-Can active noise cancelling headphones impact tinnitus?
+Can active noise canceling headphones impact tinnitus?

-How does noise cancelling work?
+How does noise canceling work?

 An embedded microphone registers ambient noise while the headphone’s speaker drivers emits matching sound waves that are out of phase relative to the unwanted background noise.
-The out-of-phase “anti-noise” waves then negate the ambient sound waves in real time, effectively cancelling them; this is called destructive interference.
+The out-of-phase “anti-noise” waves then negate the ambient sound waves in real time, effectively canceling them; this is called destructive interference.
 In a perfect world, this results in complete cancellation causing negation of ambient noise.

-Noise cancelling headphones can’t quiet your tinnitus, but headphones with effective noise isolation and noise cancellation can significantly attenuate ambient noise.
+Noise canceling headphones can’t quiet your tinnitus, but headphones with effective noise isolation and noise cancellation can significantly attenuate ambient noise.
 Because ANC headphones shield you from external noise, you can listen at lower volumes, which reduces the chance of (further) hearing loss, and in turn, protects you from tinnitus.